bhdicaire/repositoryTemplate/.github/CONTRIBUTING.md

 # Contributing Guide

-Welcome :vulcan_salute:

-Thanks for considering a contribution to this project — we appreciate your time and ideas!
+Thanks for considering a contribution to this project, we appreciate your time and ideas!

 We aim to make contributing as easy and transparent as possible.
 Whether it's:
  * Reporting a bug
  * Discussing the current state of the code